Even Worse: Parodies

 The music video for the song features a leather-clad Yankovic "expanding to 800 pounds and bouncing around a subway set."
 To find suitable back-up dancers, ads were placed in Los Angeles newspapers for "Very Fat Dancers".
 One of the men used in the video was actually a pizza delivery man who had delivered food to the casting offices.
 Due to the music video, "Fat" became one of Yankovic's biggest hits.
 Although only managing to peak at number 99 on the Billboard Hot 100, the song's music video got extensive play on MTV, which helped the album attain platinum status.
 In addition, "Fat" was later nominated and won a Grammy Award for Best Concept Music Video at the 1989 Grammy Awards, Yankovic's second Grammy Award.

 On February 19, 1988, Yankovic began recording the album's final parody: "Lasagna", a take on the traditional folk song "La Bamba".
 The song is mainly about Italian culture with a heavy emphasis on cuisine.
 When Yankovic began writing the song, he originally wanted it to be sung in Italian.
 He later said, "I was actually going through Italian phrase books and dictionaries until I realized that the humor would be lost on 99% of the audience, so I decided to do the whole thing in English but with kind of a bad Italian accent."
 Although "Lasagna" is a parody of the Los Lobos cover version of "La Bamba", Yankovic did not seek permission from the band to record his spoof, given that "La Bamba" is a traditional folk song with no attributable writer.
 In the liner notes to Even Worse, Yankovic is thus given sole credit for writing "Lasagna".

 According to the Dallas Morning News, both Prince and George Michael turned down parody ideas that Yankovic asked permission to record for Even Worse.
 In addition, Even Worse did not contain a polka medley, Yankovic's second—after his debut—and last album not to include one.
+The album was originally set to include a polka of all U2 songs, but was left off the album due to licensing issues.